Cybermariam/alx-low_level_programming/0x0C-more_malloc_free/README.md

 If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98 num1 and num2 should only be composed of digits.
-If not, print Error, followed by a new line, and exit with a status of 98 You are allowed to use more than 5 functions in your file
+If not, print Error, followed by a new line, and exit with a status of 98 You are allowed to use more than 5 functions in your file You can use bc (man bc) to check your results.